It is the direct augmented inspection of the surface of the woman’s genital area.

 After the colposcopy, you should wear a sanitary pad.
 Small amounts of bleeding can occur for 3-5 days.
-You can see dark, flowing material on the pad, sometimes green.
+You can see dark, flowing material on the place, sometimes green.

-The fluid is normal because it is expelling the solutions used during the exam.
+The fluid is normal because it expels the solutions used during the exam.
 However, you should avoid douching, intercourse, vaginal medications, or tampons until the bleeding stops.

 Your doctor uses various findings to determine the results of the procedure.
 Acetic acid causes abnormal areas on the cervix to stand out.